-TOPIC ISSUE/CONCLUSION ACTION/ PARTY

-RECOMMENDATION RESPONSIBLE

-nurse practioner.

-♦ However, the County does not have such a

-classification in the system

-♦ We needed to prove that this project needed

-this specialty nurse - can do nursing but can

-also prescribe psychotropic medications and

-especially the new medications that deal

-specifically with substance abuse disorders

-♦ An alternative would be to contract out for the

-position but then we would have to justify

-contracting out rather than using a County

-position A. This would then trigger Union considerations

-♦ This would then trigger Union considerations when contracting out for positions

-Kathi McLaughlin (a CPAW member) recently

-spoke before the Board of Supervisors directly on

-public comment and asked that the project be fast

-tracked

-A teacher is also needed for this project

-♦ The School District is now involved and we

-need a Memorandum of Understanding (MOU)

-♦ We sent the documents to the School District

-♦ Then went to County Counsel that now needs

-permission from the School District to

-comment on the MOU

-This CORE project at Point Richmond has opened

-its doors

-♦ The Open House is on October 25 th

-♦ The public is invited and there will be a ribbon

-cutting ceremony

-♦ Windy Taylor of the MHSA Team has been

-working to push this project along

-♦ We still do not have our psychiatric mental

-health nurse practioner but the MOU is now

-Board of Supervisors' consent calendar
+TOPIC ISSUE/CONCLUSION ACTION/ RECOMMENDATION PARTY RESPONSIBLE nurse practioner. \(\rightarrow \text{However, the County does not have such a classification in the system} \) \(\rightarrow \text{We needed to prove that this project needed this specialty nurse - can do nursing but can also prescribe psychotropic medications and especially the new medications that deal specifically with substance abuse disorders \(\rightarrow \text{An alternative would be to contract out for the position but then we would have to justify contracting out rather than using a County position \(\rightarrow \text{This would then trigger Union considerations when contracting out for positions} \) \(\rightarrow \text{Kathi McLaughlin (a CPAW member) recently spoke before the Board of Supervisors directly on public comment and asked that the project be fast tracked \(\rightarrow \text{A teacher is also needed for this project} \) \(\rightarrow \text{The School District is now involved and we need a Memorandum of Understanding (MOU)} \) \(\rightarrow \text{We sent the documents to the School District} \) \(\rightarrow \text{Then went to County Counsel that now needs permission from the School District to comment on the MOU} \) \(\rightarrow \text{The Open House is on October 25}^{th} \) \(\rightarrow \text{The Open House is on October 25}^{th} \) \(\rightarrow \text{The Open House is invited and there will be a ribbon cutting ceremony} \) \(\rightarrow \text{Windy Taylor of the MHSA Team has been working to push this project along} \) \(\rightarrow We still do not have our psychiatric mental health nurse practioner but the MOU is now Board of Supervisors' consent calendar RECOMMENDATION RESPONSIBLE

-O The issue remains - why does it take so long?
-O Through these projects we have learned that sadly it takes a year to a year and a half to start anything new in the County system O But the good news is, once it is in the system it is very hard to get it out of the system I Stathi McLaughlin commented O Once the MOU is signed by the Office of Education, the students can start the afternoon day treatment program.
-The County Office of Education has been wonderful.
-There are a lot of roadblocks.
-Do we need to keep going to the Board of Supervisors to ask them to do something?
-We can't get the service up and running with the County.
-It has been over a year.
-Kids are falling by the wayside because the program is not there.
-It almost forces us to go to a community based organization (CBO) instead.
-Warren Hayes responded that there is slowness and also roadblocks of If there is slowness, we understand protocol Roadblocks are another issue.
-This is when there is no reason why something is not happening.
-We keep you all updated on projects.
-We would be happy to send up a flare if we need help.
-Apparently speaking before the Board of Supervisors got the attention of Supervisor Karen Mitchoff and Anna Roth as well Athi McLaughlin referred to a news article D ald diagnosed consumer in San Francisco ♦ Through these projects we have learned that sadly it takes a year to a year and a half to start anything new in the County system ♦ But the good news is, once it is in the system it is very hard to get it out of the system • Kathi McLaughlin commented ♦ Once the MOU is signed by the Office of Education, the students can start the afternoon day treatment program.
+TOPIC ISSUE/CONCLUSION ACTION/ RECOMMENDATION PARTY RESPONSIBLE ♦ The issue remains - why does it take so long? ♦ Through these projects we have learned that sadly it takes a year to a year and a half to start anything new in the County system ♦ But the good news is, once it is in the system it is very hard to get it out of the system ■ Kathi McLaughlin commented ♦ Once the MOU is signed by the Office of Education, the students can start the afternoon day treatment program.
 The County Office of Education has been wonderful. ♦ There are a lot of roadblocks.
 Do we need to keep going to the Board of Supervisors to ask them to do something?
 We can't get the service up and running with the County.
 It has been over a year.
 Kids are falling by the wayside because the program is not there.
-It almost forces us to go to a community based organization (CBO) instead. • Warren Hayes responded that there is slowness and also roadblocks ♦ If there is slowness, we understand protocol ♦ Roadblocks are another issue.
+It almost forces us to go to a community based organization (CBO) instead. ■ Warren Hayes responded that there is slowness and also roadblocks ♦ If there is slowness, we understand protocol ♦ Roadblocks are another issue.
 This is when there is no reason why something is not happening.
 We keep you all updated on projects.
-We would be happy to send up a flare if we need help. ♦ Apparently speaking before the Board of Supervisors got the attention of Supervisor Karen Mitchoff and Anna Roth as well • Kathi McLaughlin referred to a news article was shipped to Contra Costa County with suicidal tendencies and released on September
+We would be happy to send up a flare if we need help. ♦ Apparently speaking before the Board of Supervisors got the attention of Supervisor Karen Mitchoff and Anna Roth as well ■ Kathi McLaughlin referred to a news article ♦ Dual diagnosed consumer in San Francisco was shipped to Contra Costa County with suicidal tendencies and released on September 17th with no money and no shoes.
+She has RECOMMENDATION RESPONSIBLE